jackLee1987/BAPA-Net/README.md

 # BAPA-Net
+### Cross-Domain Few-Shot Object Detection in Remote Sensing via Background-Aligned Prototype Aggregation

+This repository provides the **PyTorch implementation** of the paper:
-PyTorch implementation of "[BAPA-Net: Cross-Domain Few-Shot Object Detection in Remote Sensing via Background-Aligned Prototype Aggregation]"
+**BAPA-Net: Cross-Domain Few-Shot Object Detection in Remote Sensing via Background-Aligned Prototype Aggregation**

-The core code has been published, and the full code will be open source after the paper is accepted.
-Thank you for your attention!📦📦📦
+## 📢 Project Status
+- ✅ Core code has been publicly released.
+- 📌 The complete source code will be open-sourced upon acceptance of the paper.

+Thank you for your attention and support! 🙏
 ## The Environments
 The evaluation environments we adopted are recorded in the following section.
 Below are the system requirements and setup instructions for reproducing the evaluation environment.